 Virios Therapeutics, Inc. (the "Company") was incorporated under the laws of the State of Delaware on December 16, 2020 through a corporate conversion (the "Corporate Conversion") just prior to the Company's initial public offering ("IPO").
 The Company was originally formed on February 28, 2012 as a limited liability company ("LLC") under the laws of the State of Alabama as Innovative Med Concepts, LLC.
-On July 23, 2020, the Company changed its name from Innovative Med Concepts, LLC.
+On July 23, 2020, the Company changed its name from Innovative Med Concepts, LLC to Virios Therapeutics, LLC.

-The Company operates in one segment as a pre-revenue, development-stage biotechnology company focused on advancing novel combination antiviral therapies to treat diseases associated with a viral triggered abnormal immune response, such as fibromyalgia ("FM") and Long-COVID.
-Research has shown that the herpesvirus could be a potential root cause of chronic illnesses such as FM, irritable bowel syndrome, Long-COVID, chronic fatigue syndrome and functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of disease, often triggered by events which compromise the immune system.
-IMC-1 is the Company's lead product candidate and is a novel, proprietary, fixed dose combination of famciclovir and celecoxib.
-IMC-2 is a combination of valacyclovir and celecoxib that is believed to have specific activity against Epstein-Barr virus (herpesvirus HHV-4), as well as other herpesviruses.
+The Company operates in one segment as a pre-revenue, development-stage biotechnology company focused on advancing novel antiviral therapies to treat diseases associated with activation of previously dormant herpesviruses that trigger an abnormal immune response, such as fibromyalgia ("FM") and Long-COVID ("LC").
+Overactive immune response related to activation of tissue resident herpesvirus has been postulated to be a potential root cause of chronic illnesses such as FM. irritable bowel diseases, LC, chronic fatigue syndrome and other functional somatic syndromes, all of which are characterized by a waxing and waning manifestation of disease, often triggered by events which compromise the immune system.
+While not completely understood, there is general agreement in the medical community that activation of the herpesvirus is triggered by some form of environmental and/or health stressor.
+Our lead product candidates, IMC-1 and IMC-2, are novel, proprietary, fixed dose combinations of nucleoside analog, anti-herpes antivirals and the anti-inflammatory agent, celecoxib.
+IMC-1 is a novel combination of famciclovir and celecoxib intended to synergistically suppress herpesvirus activation and replication, with the end goal of reducing viral mediated disease burden.
+IMC-2 is a combination of valacyclovir and celecoxib that, like IMC-1. is intended to synergistically suppress herpesvirus activation and replication with a more specific activity against the Epstein-Barr virus (herpesvirus HHV-4).
 Both of these drug components are approved as independent treatments by the U.S. Food and Drug Administration ("FDA") for other indications.
-IMC-1 and IMC-2 combine two specific mechanisms of action purposely designed to inhibit herpesvirus activation and replication, thereby converting activated herpesvirus back to dormancy and/or by keeping the herpesvirus in a latent or dormant state.
-The famciclovir component of IMC-1 and the valacyclovir component of both IMC-1 and IMC-2 inhibit viral DNA replication, thus inhibiting upregulation of the dormant herpesvirus family to amplify or accelerate their own replication.
+IMC-1 and IMC-2 combine two specific mechanisms of action purposely designed to inhibit herpesvirus activation and replication, thereby keeping the herpesvirus in a latent (dormant) state or "downregulating" the herpesvirus from a lytic (active) state back to latency.
+The famciclovir component of IMC-1 and the valacyclovir component of IMC-2 inhibit viral DNA replication.
+The celecoxib component of IMC-1 and IMC-2 inhibits cyclooxegenase-2 (COX-2) and to a lesser degree cyclooxegenase-1 (COX-1) enzymes, two proteins which are used by the herpesvirus to amplify or accelerate its own replication.
 These synergistic antiviral treatments represent first-in-class medicines intended specifically to inhibit both herpesvirus activation and subsequent replication, with the goal of keeping tissue resident herpesvirus in a latent state.